Q: What is included in the price of the cruise?

 Q: Is room service complimentary to all guests?

-A: A select room service menu is available to all guests on a complimentary basis.
+A: A select room service menu is available to all guests on a complimentary basis but a service fee applies to each room service order.

 Q: What types of accessibility options are available in cabins?